marcqualie/hoard/README.md

-# Storage Engine for Event based Data
+# Hoard

-Hoard is currently a prototype for logging event based data.
-It's currently in early alpha testing, and not suitable for production.
+Hoard is an Event Based Storage Engine.

 ## Install